lukepothier/MVXTemplates/README.md

 A collection of Visual Studio item and project templates for use in MvvmCross Xamarin applications.

+## Old versions

+Version 1.1 of the extension, which is designed for MvvmCross v4.4.0, can be downloaded [here](https://github.com/lukepothier/MVXTemplates/raw/master/v1.1%20Release/MVXTemplates.vsix).

 ## Item templates

 ### Shared